usds/us-forms-system/docs/building-a-form/available-components.md

 There are several ways in which form fields can be invalid: a required field in blank, the entry is too short or long, the entry does not satisfy a specific format, etc.

-To show an error on a blank field that is required, include the field in the array under the `required` property in the `schema`.
+- **To show an error on a blank field that is required**, include the field in the array under the `required` property in the `schema`.
 An error on that field will automatically be rendered if the field is blank.

-To show an error on a field for any other reason (e.g., it has not met certain data requirements), pass a validation function to the array for the `ui:validations` property under that field in `uiSchema`.
+- **To show an error on a field for any other reason** (e.g., it has not met certain data requirements), pass a validation function to the array for the `ui:validations` property under that field in `uiSchema`.

 The error message that is displayed can either be a default message or one that you specify.
 There are several [default error messages](/src/js/validations.js#L24) for different situations.